 - Being respectful and kind towards others, etc.

-Other personal characteristics can prevent bullying and have a positive effect on social relationships.
+Other personal characteristics can prevent bullying and have a positive impact on social relationships.
 For example:

-- Promoting human behaviour towards other people that is intended to help them and contribute to their well-being and quality of life
+- Encouraging behaviour towards other people that is intended to help them and foster their well-being and quality of life

 Last update: March 3, 2023